AckerlyXu/heima/articles/cosmos-db/mongodb-migrate.md

 * Download either *mongoimport.exe* or *mongorestore.exe* from the [MongoDB Download Center](https://www.mongodb.com/download-center).
 * Get your [API for MongoDB connection string](connect-mongodb-account.md).

-If you are importing data from MongoDB and plan to use it with the DocumentDB API, you should use the [Data Migration tool](import-data.md) to import data.
+If you are importing data from MongoDB and plan to use it with the Azure Cosmos DB, you should use the [Data Migration tool](import-data.md) to import data.

 This tutorial covers the following tasks: